tjacovich/ADSDataPipeline/README.md

 ### Notes:

-- **Because of the way bibcodes are handled, the pipeline cannot handle mixed groups of Classic and CitaitonCapture bibcodes specified with the `--bibcodes` flag.**
+- **Because of the way bibcodes are handled, the pipeline cannot handle mixed groups of Classic and CitationCapture bibcodes specified with the `--bibcodes` flag.**

 - **For CitationCapture records, ADSDataPipeline only calculates the metrics protobuf so the `--no-metrics` flag cannot be called with any process that handles CitationCapture records.**
 # Memory Caches